Will Smith Player Props: Dodgers vs. Orioles

 Will Smith At The Plate

-- Smith has had an RBI in 30 games this year (44.1%), including 13 multi-RBI outings (19.1%).
-He has also driven in three or more of his team's runs in three contests.
+- Smith has an RBI in 31 of 69 games this season, with multiple RBI in 13 of them.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.